apache/nuttx/tools/README.txt

 zipme.sh

-  I use this script to create the nutt-xx.yy.tar.gz tarballs for release on SourceForge.
+  I use this script to create the nuttx-xx.yy.tar.gz tarballs for release on SourceForge.
 It is handy because it also does the kind of clean that you need to do to make a clean code release.